Skip to Content

 Items to Leave at Home

-While packing for your trip, you may feel tempted to throw in some additional items.
+While packing for your trip, you may feel tempted to throw in some additional items if you have room in your luggage.
 When considering adding an item to my pack, I ask myself if I will use the item at least once per week.
 If the answer is no, I leave it at home.
 Some items that you probably shouldn’t pack include:

 • Anything you know you won’t use- For example, if you’re not a hat guy, don’t pack a hat.
-If you don’t like camping, don’t pack camping gear.
+If you’re not sure if you’ll go camping, don’t pack camping gear.

 • Paper notebook- If you like to journal about your trip, you can save space and weight by just writing on your phone or computer.

-• Jewelry- Wearing jewelry just makes you a target for theft.
+• Jewelry- Wearing jewelry makes you a target for theft.
 Even if it’s not valuable, muggers don’t know that.
+Leave it at home.

 • Anything with sentimental value- While packing, pretend that you will lose everything that you put in your backpack.
 It’s a real possibility.
 Theft is a risk while traveling.
 Don’t pack anything that you can’t easily replace.
 Leave irreplaceable photos and family heirlooms at home.

-• Large sums of cash- It’s a good idea to pack a few hundred dollars in cash for emergencies and visas.
+• Large sums of cash- It’s a good idea to pack a few hundred dollars to a thousand dollars in cash for emergencies and visas.
 Anything beyond that is just too risky.
 It’s better to just use your credit or debit card when you need to make a purchase or withdraw cash.

-• Additional clothing- You may be tempted to pack an extra t-shirt or pair of shorts.
+• Additional travel clothing- You may be tempted to pack some extra t-shirts or pair of shorts if yo have space in your luggage.
 You really don’t need more than 3 tops and 3 bottoms at the absolute most.
 Remember, you can always buy clothes at your destination.
 They make for great, useful souvenirs.

 • Water bottle- It just takes up valuable space.
 You can’t drink the tap water in most places anyway.
 It’s easier to just refill plastic disposable water bottles if you have the opportunity.